flrntdfr/WORKINPROGRESS.dufour.xyz/_pages/all.md

 ---
 layout: chantier
-title: All projects
+title: Table of Contents
-permalink: /all
+permalink: /TOC
 started:  2025-06-27 17:46
 ended: 2025-06-27 17:46
 ---

+# All projects by result

 {% comment %} Collect all unique results from chantiers {% endcomment %}
 {%- assign all_results = "" | split: "" -%}